Yekllurt/yora/specification/language-basics.md

 - The multiplicative operators `/` or `%` have as right-hand operand a `0`

 #### Floating-Point Types, Values and Operations

-The value of the floating-point type is in the following range:

-- TODO

 The floating-point values operators: